JoeWroe/makers_MTG_hub/user_stories.md

 As a user,

+I want to be able to log in with my email address

 I want to be able to see a list of events

 I want to be able to select an event to attend